xeaone/element/README.md

 - `view`
 - `model` After the model is returned by the binder there are helper functions deeply attached i.e. `model.del(String, Number: key)` and `model.ins(String, Number: key, Any: value)`.
 Also setting a property to `udnefined` will delete or splice it.
 	- `Array` Object to be observed.
+		- `splice` Triggers the callback.
+		- `push` Triggers the callback.
+		- `shift` Triggers the callback.
+		- `pop` Triggers the callback.
+		- `unshift` Triggers the callback.
 	- `Object` Object to be observed.
+		- `remove` Function attached deep removes/deletes a property and triggers the callback.
+		- `set` Function attached deeply sets or adds a new property to be observed triggers the callback.
 	- `Function` Async task to return the model in argument `resolve(Object: model)` provided.
 - `modifiers`